 Amnesty USA Group 30 is a community-based collection of volunteers who meet, write letters, and organize events to advance the principles of human rights promoted by Amnesty International that meets once a month via Zoom.

-Amnesty International is an independent worldwide movement working impartially for the release of all prisoners of conscience, fair and prompt trials for political prisoners, and an end to torture and executions.
+Amnesty International is an independent worldwide movement working impartially for the release of all prisoners of conscience, fair and prompt trials, and an end to torture and executions.
 It is funded by donations from its members and supporters throughout the world.

 Amnesty USA Group 30 tables at local street fairs, visits death row at San Quentin, conducts write-a-thons, and holds regular events and film screenings.
 We are currently working on the following issues and campaigns: